TrawsCambria: Coach Network

-In the late 1980s TrawsCambria also crossed bridges and ran daily to the Isle of Anglesey in the north and Bristol in the south.
-Following privatisation of the National Bus Company subsidiaries, modifications and cut backs resulted.
+route modifications and cut backs resulted during this period.
 While profits could be made most of the year, November and February low patronage always resulted in knife edge annual performance.

-In the 1990s Crosville continued to run the service jointly with Rhondda Transport, with the main route being the 701 uniquely linking all the Welsh universities: Glamorgan (in Pontypridd), Cardiff, Swansea, Lampeter, Aberystwyth and Bangor.
+In the 1990s, Crosville Motor Services was split into separate English and Welsh companies which became Crosville Wales continued to run the service jointly with Rhondda Transport, with the main route being the 701 route which uniquely linked all the Welsh universities: Glamorgan (in Pontypridd), Cardiff, Swansea, Lampeter, Aberystwyth and Bangor.

-By 2000, Crosville had become part of Arriva North West & Wales and Rhondda Transport part of Stagecoach South Wales.
-As the network became one route TrawsCambria was then applied to the 701 coach route linking Holyhead and Bristol via Dolgellau, Aberystwyth, Carmarthen and Cardiff.
+By 2000, Crosville had become part of Arriva North West & Wales and Rhondda Transport became part of Stagecoach South Wales.
+Further changes resulted in the 701 route becoming the only remaining TrawsCambria route linking Holyhead and Bristol via Dolgellau, Aberystwyth, Carmarthen and Cardiff.
 This route was modified in the early 2000s, with the northern terminus changed to Llandudno and withdrawal of the Cardiff to Bristol extension.